Outbuilding Cost

 On average, expect to pay between £6,000 and £9,000 for a small garden office or studio.

-My nearby outbuilding has developed cracks in the exterior render and interior plaster over the winter and in my house I think I have rising damp.
+My outbuilding has developed cracks in the exterior render and interior plaster over the winter, and in my house I think I have rising damp.
 Do I get one person to assess the work?
-If so what kind of trade is best for a first view to work out what the risks are and what the right courses of action should be?
+What kind of trade is best to work out what the right course of action should be?

 Outbuildings Prices